adap/flower/baselines/power_of_choice/README.md

 | `b` | Number of samples in the mini-batch of *rpow* | 64 |
 | `d` | Number of clients selected in the *first phase* | 6 |
 | `ck` | Number of clients selected at each round | 3 |

 ## Environment Setup

-:warning: _The Python environment for all baselines should follow these guidelines in the `EXTENDED_README`.
-Specify the steps to create and activate your environment.
-If there are any external system-wide requirements, please include instructions for them too.
-These instructions should be comprehensive enough so anyone can run them (if non standard, describe them step-by-step)._

-## Environment Setup